NiranjanS8/snapurl/ARCHITECTURE.md

 Examples:

-- reset codes are stored directly, not hashed
+- reset codes are hashed in the database using HmacSHA256 and a configured pepper (previously stored directly)
 - mail delivery exists, but no email template engine is used
 - no audit log system yet
-- no metrics/observability layer yet
+- metrics/observability is supported via Spring Boot Actuator and Micrometer Prometheus endpoints, but lacks alerting/dashboards (e.g. Grafana setup)
 - no multi-region or horizontally distributed deployment story yet

 These are good talking points in interviews because they show you understand what is done and what is still missing.